Michael Dacey: Publications and research

 Darcey published several books, technical documents, and peer-reviewed journals during his academic career that were influential to establishing quantitative geography within the mainstream of geography discipline.
 Dacey's early research on spatial statistics and Geographic information systems has been described as foundational to the discipline today.
-Darcey's work is cited by Artur Getis as underpinning the origin of the concept of spatial autocorrelation, and is credited as the first geographer to cite P. A. P. Moran, and Roy C. Geary.
+Darcey's work is cited by Arthur Getis as underpinning the origin of the concept of spatial autocorrelation, and is credited as the first geographer to cite P. A. P. Moran, and Roy C. Geary.
 His work in early spatial statistics involving spatial autocorrelation was limited by computer technology at the time, and therefore was unable to be confirmed until later.

 In the 1964, geographer John Nystuen stated:

 "It must be clear to the reader from the contents of this paper that Michael Dacey has indeed traveled over much ground.
 He has previously developed many of the results needed in this study.
 Many of his solutions and applications are ingenious.
 He exhibits an understanding of the theoretical implications of his work.
 He has a wide knowledge of the literature on probability and is able to adopt simulation methods and computer technology to his purpose.
 All he lacks is someone to talk to."